Isle of Wight Guru

 Books of walks on the Isle of Wight

-If you've gone off the idea of the coastal path, there are several books with suggestions for short and not so short walks which don't stick to the coastal path:
+If you've gone off the idea of the coastal path, check out our 10 favourite circular Isle of Wight walks of 3-9 miles....or buy yourself a book of short and not so short walks that don't just stick to the coastal path:

 • Isle of Wight Short Walks (Pathfinder guide) - 20 walks split into three different lengths including eight under three miles.
 Includes a bit of history, some small OS maps and suggestions of pubs en route.
 This is a good one for people who go on walks whilst on holiday, rather than one for people who go on walking holidays.